 The species distribution is widespread in the east of South Africa, from the Eastern Cape across the Free State and the Drakensberg of KwaZulu-Natal to the provinces north of the Vaal River, for example known in the Blouberg of Limpopo.
 It is common in Lesotho and several other countries to as far as Malawi.
 This plant was found flowering on the Lesotho border in KwaZulu-Natal, east of Qacha’s Nek.

 The plant grows among rocks in shallow soil pockets or rock crevices on outcrops in shade or full sun, usually at altitudes above 600 m.
-The plant is not particular about soil type, being found in sandstone, shale, granite and basalt surroundings.
-Of the six varieties recognised in South Africa only one is considered vulnerable, the rest not threatened early in the twenty first century (Van Wyk and Malan, 1997; iSpot; www.plantzafrica.com; http://redlist.sanbi.org).
+The plant is not particular about soil type, growing in sandstone, shale, granite and basalt, adapting via form variations in different situations.
+The habitat population of the species is deemed of least concern early in the twenty first century (Van Wyk and Malan, 1997; iNaturalist; iSpot; www.plantzafrica.com; http://redlist.sanbi.org).